hfloyd/Dragonfly.Umbraco10.Theming/README.md

 	}

-If you are not using any custom controllers, you can enable the 'DefaultThemeController' via the appSettings entries:
+If you are not using any custom controllers, you can enable the 'DefaultThemeController' via the appSettings entries, which will handle theme routing for you automatically:

     "DragonflyTheming": {
 		...